amartinezv/Data-Engineer/ingenieria de datos/README.md

 # Newspaper ETL Process

-This project uses a web scraper to extract data from Semana, El tiempo y El universal news websites.
+This project uses a web scraper to extract data from the front page of the news websites: Semana, El tiempo y El universal.
 It is based on the procedure ETL (Extract, Transform, and Load).

 The steps of this script are the following: